shafa909/RealWorldOne/README.md

 ### Vue

-Navigate to the `chatire-frontend directory`:
+Navigate to the `frontend directory`:

 ```bash
 cd frontend